keidrych/www/_ministry/living-knowledge.md

 2. No one shall be subject to coercion which would impair his freedom to have or to adopt a religion or belief of his choice.
 3. Freedom to manifest one’s religion or beliefs may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.

-[Man/Woman], let it be known: I +minister Keidrych, decline the offer presented in Article 16 in accordance with my faith as described throughout this letter.
+[Man/Woman], let it be known: I +minister keidrych, decline the offer presented in Article 16 in accordance with my faith as described throughout this letter.
 I cannot respect persons.

 ## of AUSTRALIAN Legal Framework